Development assistance in Palau

 - $11.1 million

-- contributed to the permanent removal of 18,736 pieces of unexploded ordnance from Koror and Peleliu, freeing land and marine areas for infrastructure, agriculture, housing, tourism and community use (2012-2017); and
+- permanently remove over 18,736 pieces of unexploded ordnance from Koror and Peleliu, freeing land and marine areas for infrastructure, agriculture, housing, tourism and community use